– The Discipling Others Series –

 One of the most important parts about discipling others is getting started.

 Many people are held back from making disciples by fear, anxiety, or lack of knowledge.

-To begin investing in people’s lives by jumping in and setting up our first meeting with a potential disciple.
+To begin investing in people’s lives by jumping in and getting started.

-- What I want the group to experience: The satisfaction and joy of seeing others grow and mature in their faith.
+- EXPERIENCE: The satisfaction and joy of seeing others grow and mature in their faith.

 Watch the Francis Chan video – https://www.youtube.com/watch?v=bgQ2wiTefmQ

 Leaders, question 2 below will touch on this video.
 It is a great intro to the topic so try to watch it if you can.
 You can also find it by searching on YouTube for “Francis Chan clean your room”

 *1. Read 2 Timothy 2:2 and Matthew 28:18–20 as a group.
 What is the Bible telling us to do in these passages?

 It is telling us to go make disciples.